Religion and belief employment guide

 What do you need to tell a potential employer?

-If you choose to tell your employer about your beliefs make sure this is in a context that is relevant or linked to the job you're applying to.
 Take the same approach you would to answering any other interview question, considering the skills and qualities you have gained from your experience and involvement.
 You may provide examples of how you support your local religious community, demonstrating your interpersonal and organisational skills.

 Support organisations and networks